Email is the most effective channel to reach your target audience.

 Step #4 – Analyze your reports to track the health of your campaign

-Three additional metrics that you can pull up from your AdWords reporting interface are – forwards, saves and clicks to website.
+Three additional metrics that you can pull up from your Google Ads reporting interface are forwards, saves, and clicks to website.
 You’ll need to customize your column to include them.

 - Gmail clicks to your website is helpful, if you ultimately aim for conversions you’re driving from Gmail Ads.